Hprairie/Bi-Mamba2/README.md

 <h1 align="center" style="fontsize:50em"><b>A Bi-Directional Extension of Mamba2</b></h1>

 Several works such as Hydra and MambaMixer have formulated bidirectionality through qusiseperable matrices.
 I highly recommend reading both of these papers to understand how bi-directionality can be done with Mamba.
-Unfortunately both of these implementations don't have an optimized kernel, which often increases the training and inference time by more than **2x**.
+Unfortunately, neither implementation has an optimized kernel, which often increases the training and inference time by more than **2x**.

-To over come this issue, I wrote the following GPU kernel which both reduces the memory overhead and the latency.
-It does so by fusing kernels together so that we minimize the number of loads and stores from global memory.
+To overcome this issue, I wrote the following GPU kernel which both reduces the memory overhead and the latency.
+It does so by fusing kernels together to minimize the number of loads and stores from global memory.

 # NOTE

 The fwd kernel is implemented, tested, and benchmarked.
 The bwd kernel is still in progress.
 I will remove this note when it's done.
 The bwd is written, just needs to be debugged and tested.

+- The wait is almost over (everything seems to be passing tests, just `_chunk_scan_bwd_ddA_cs_bwd` is super slow).
+I will be optimizing this kernel in the next few days as it should be very fast, i.e only ~.4 ms overhead over the causal version at all seqlengths.

 # A Brief Overview of Bidirectionality in Mamba

-The idea of bidirectionality is to formulate the "Attention Matrix" as a quasiseperable matrix, meaning that the matrix can be decomposed into two seperable matrices, and a diagonal matrix.
-The forumulation is still subquadratic, as both seperable matrices and the diagonal matrix can be computed linearly.
+The idea of bi-directionality is to formulate the "Attention Matrix" as a quasiseperable matrix, meaning that the matrix can be decomposed into two semiseperable matrices and a diagonal matrix.
+The formulation is still subquadratic, as both semiseperable matrices and the diagonal matrix can be computed linearly.
 Hydra formulates the quasiseperable matrix in the following format:

 $$ y = shift(SS(x)) + flip(shift(SS(flip(x)))) + Dx $$

-This kernel does formulates the quasiseperable matrix as the following:
+This kernel formulates the quasiseperable matrix as follows:

 $$ y = SS(x) + flip(SS(flip(x))) + Dx $$

 **Why?**: The main reasoning is simplicity.
-The shift opperation adds a lot of complexity to the kernel, and furthermore, shifting in SRAM is not currently supported by Triton.
+The shift operation adds a lot of complexity to the kernel, and furthermore, shifting in SRAM is not currently supported by Triton.
 As I don't want to rewrite the entire kernel in CUDA, I compromise with the above formulation.

 # Project Structure and Install